trincadev/cv-latex-twentyoneseconds/README.md

 Added options to transform address and skype rows into urls

-### 2023-05-15

-I added some options about:

-- a way to hide the picture and display only the name / surname and job description row
-- custom side sections
-- removed a broken command (`\skillstext`)

 ### 2023-09-01

 - now it's possible to add an arbitrary number of skill bar sections with custom section titles, custom legends and custom skill values (see `\customskills` command)